yujiri8/yujiri.xyz/software/kill_software.md

 I've been a lover of FOSS ideals for years, dating back to when my brother first introduced me to Linux as a teenager, with Ubuntu.
 Ever since then I've believed that computing is for everyone, and I felt a belonging to the Unix world as a Catholic does to their church community.

-But part of me is starting to wonder if the Unix world is the the greatest waste of human effort I've ever seen.
+But part of me is starting to wonder if the Unix world is the greatest waste of human effort I've ever seen.
 Not as opposed to Windows and Mac - I think [the benefits of Unix-like operating systems over those](why_unix) are absolutely massive - but internally.
 When I look at [the hundreds of Linux distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions) and think of the maintainers, I wonder just how much of their time is spent solving problems that someone else already solved.
 And on a mostly-compatible operating system, too.

 And the package managers.
 When a package gets an update, every repository's maintainer has to make their own changes to make the new version available on their operating system.